-The Syndicate, along with Barbican Syndicate 1955, Arcus Syndicate 1856 and Special Purpose Arrangements 6118 and 6120, is managed by the Barbican Managing Agency Limited, whose parent company Barbican Holdings UK Limited.
-The ultimate parent company of the group is Barbican Group Holdings Limited, a Guernsey registered company which consolidates the Syndicate result.
-For the 2014 Year of Account the Agency received profit commission of £1.7m.
+The Syndicate, along with Barbican Syndicate 1955, 1856 and Special Purpose Syndicates 6118 and 6120, is managed by the Agency, whose parent company is BHUK.
+The ultimate parent company is Barbican Group Holdings Limited, a Guernsey registered company which consolidates the Syndicate result.
+For the 2014 Year of Account the Agency received profit commission of £0.9m.